 In 2003, Peter was competing in the Tournament of Champions inside Grand Central Terminal and went on to win the title, beating Thierry Lincou in the final.
 I was commentating at courtside with Jean De Lierre’s SquashLive company.

-When we held the return match at NYAC, another former Scottish international, Martin Heath, made a guest appearance, as did fellow professionals Tim Wyant and John Russell, who beat the-then US number one 3-1 in an entertaining battle.
+When the return match was held at NYAC, another former Scottish international, Martin Heath, made a guest appearance, as did fellow professionals Tim Wyant and John Russell, who beat the-then US number one 3-1 in an entertaining battle.

 These were emotional, almost spiritual occasions.
 They showed how sport can bring people together, and help to heal wounds caused by the ills of society.
 The passion that was ignited for World Squash Day during those events is still evident today.